SarahGilbert064/Exchange-Rate-API/README.md

 6. Once the required webpack has been installed, run 'npm run build' to bundle all files.

-7. Visit https://www.exchangerate-api.com/ to obtain API key, then paste API key into the .env file.
+7. Visit https://www.exchangerate-api.com/ to obtain API key.

+8. Create a new .env file in your directory and type out API_KEY= and paste your API key into the file after the equal sign.

 8. You can then view the website displaying the application by running 'npm run start' in the project's terminal using VSCode or another text editor.